BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

             path names of all such items, together with the offending descriptions with the normative words surrounded by pairs of asterisks

+        ref for each reference parameter, report access, reference type and path

     --thisonly
         outputs only definitions defined in the files on the command line,